 Townsville’s Best Kissing Spots!

-Street Art in the laneway beside Janine’s Cake Art, Tavern St, Kirwan.
+Townsville Street Art in the laneway beside Noddies Coffee and Cake, Tavern St, Kirwan.

 Kissing Point – The Strand